ninoseki/mihari/docs/usage.md

 mihari web
 ```

 It stars the app with `localhost:9292`.
-You can configure it by providing options.
+You can configure it by providing following options:

 ```bash
 $ mihari help web